dhis2/docker-deployment/README.md

 Potentially adjust the generated `.env` file to your needs.
 However, it's highly recommended not to change the generated values of the password variables.

-Update the hostname in `traefik/dynamic.yml` file to match your needs.
-Do note that you'll have to update your DNS records accordingly.

 Launch the application by executing the following command

 ```shell